cerplot/luigi/doc/configuration.rst

 Parameters controlling execution summary of a worker

 summary_length
-  Maximum number of tasks to show in an execution summary.
-If the value is 0, then all tasks will be displayed.
+  Maximum number of steps to show in an execution summary.
+If the value is 0, then all steps will be displayed.
 Default value is 5.

 [webhdfs]